Edinburgh Tickets

 • Best time to catch a talk with a keeper: Talks happen daily and cover different animals each day.
 Arrive mid-morning, check the screen near admissions, or ask staff to catch multiple talks between late morning and early afternoon.

-• Best time to attend special events: Plan your visit from April to September for seasonal events like Wild Discovery Days.
+• Best time to attend special events: Plan your visit for seasonal events like Giant Lanterns.
 Expect themed activities, animal talks, and hands-on experiences designed for kids, families, and curious animal lovers.

 • Best weather to visit the zoo: March to May and early autumn offer mild temperatures, fewer crowds, and scenic gardens.
 Spring blooms or autumn colours make for a beautiful visit.